 Depending on which area the dolphin are in, if we are really lucky we may get an opportunity to check out some of the local Bahamian sharks.
-If you have any fear of sharks don't worry, this is not the same area as we swim with the dolphins and you can stay on the boat:) Chances of seeing the sharks here in summer are pretty slim as they prefur cooler winter temperatures.
+If you have any fear of sharks don't worry, chances of seeing the sharks here in summer are pretty slim as they prefur cooler winter temperatures.
 The large dive platform gives great opportunities for photography of the sharks without entering the water.
 If any sharks bless us with an appearance, scuba divers may get the ultimate in water option.
 You will learn that sharks are not the agressive creatures they are made out to be by the media.
 In fact sharks are extremely important to our ocean ecosytems, they keep the oceans healthy and they desperatly need our protection.
-I encourage you to learn more about how beautiful sharks are, and how important they are to our very own survival and to life in our oceans.
+I encourage you to learn more about how beautiful sharks are and how important they are to our very own survival and to life in our oceans.

 We live onboard, this means we get maximum time with the dolphins every day.
 The boat is very stable, so people feel good all the time.
 The boat does not rock and roll even in choppy seas and she is set up like a floating air conditioned hotel with all the comforts of home.

 Numerous people have expressed to me, after their expediiton, that interactions with these wild dolphins have resulted in long term healing effects on their depression or feelings of anxiety.
 Others have told me of pregnacies shortly after being onboard, when they had been trying without luck for years before.
 I personaly have seen many healing experiences around dolphins.
-Dolphins do have a positive effect on us and it is very natural for our bodies to receive healing from being surrounded by nature and warm turquoise ocean.
+Dolphins have an extreemely positive effect on us and it is very natural for our bodies to receive healing from being surrounded by nature and warm turquoise ocean even without dolphins present.
 How could anyone not benefit from being in the company of wild dolphins, they are amazing beings who, just like whales and elephants, use sound vibration healing in their everydays lives.